June 21, 2023, 5 PM PST. Applications must be submitted to the LPB 2023 Funding Cycle online application process, please

-- The extent to which the treatment clearly describes the visuals and style and demonstrates engaging storytelling techniques.
+- The extent to which the treatment clearly describes the visuals, style and demonstrates engaging storytelling techniques.

-- The extent to which the proposal takes into account the television medium, and the needs and interests of the program’s target audience.
+- The extent to which the proposal takes into account the public television broadcast/streaming medium, and the needs and interests of the program’s target audience.

-- The producer’s ability to successfully complete the program on budget and on schedule, given the experience of the producer and proposed production team.
+- The filmmaker’s ability to successfully complete the program on budget and on schedule, given the experience of the filmmaker and proposed production team.

 - Soundness of the production and fund-raising plans.

 - Overall, the extent to which the project fulfills the LPB mission and programming goals.

 Sample tapes are not required for review during the first phase of this process.
 However, applicants have the option to include a link to sample work in question number 9 of the application summary.
 If your project moves forward to the second phase, you will be required to submit a sample tape of your current work, which is preferable; previous work will only be accepted for projects in development.
 Current work may be submitted as a work in progress.
 We recommend submitting a sample that is no longer than 5-minutes.
 The sample can be a full-length rough cut (with suggested segment to view), trailer, clips, scene selects, etc. The sample tape will need to be sent as a digital video file in .mov, .mp4, or .wmv, with Quicktime (.mov) preferred.